nuuuwan/news_lk3_data/README.md

 *2024-04-04 20:58:00* · [`adaderanalk`](https://www.adaderana.lk/news/98433/68-suspects-arrested-over-torching-of-sanath-nishanthas-house-released) · `en`

-The Chillaw Magistrate’s Court has ordered the release of all 68 individuals who were arrested on suspicion of involvement in the torching late State Minister Sanath Nishantha’s residence.
+The Chillaw Magistrate’s Court has ordered the release of all 68 individuals who were arrested on suspicion of involvement in the torching of late State Minister Sanath Nishantha’s residence.

 Attorney-at-Law Sweeney Perera, who appeared on behalf of the aforementioned suspects, stated that this order was issued by the Chillaw Magistrate today (04) when the case was taken up.